 - Home Price: $283,472 median purchase price; $884 median monthly rent

 - Crime Rate: Safer than 31% of Texas cities

 Want to raise your kids in one of the most affordable areas of Houston?
 Consider raising them in Sugar Land—one of the best suburbs of Houston!
 Located in the southwest part of the Houston metro, Sugar Land has everything families could want—spacious housing, low crime rates, and plenty of things to do with kids.
 Residents of this Houston suburb can find places to visit in Sugar Land for people of all ages, as well as community-focused events like Movies on the Lawn, Bikes and Brews, the Peach Truck, and more.
 In addition, Sugar Land is part of the Fort Bend ISD, so families have access to highly-rated public schools like Walker Station Elementary School and Clements High School!

 Things to Do in Sugar Land

 Moving to Houston?
-With convenient storage facilities throughout the Houston metro, including Sugar Land, Pearland, Pasadena, and more, Extra Space Storage can help with your transition.
-Find self storage near you!
+With convenient storage facilities throughout the Houston metro—including Sugar Land, Pearland, Pasadena, and more—Extra Space Storage can help with your transition.
+Find affordable storage units in Houston!